thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

   pair: Firefox ESR; default search engine
   single: DuckDuckGo

-At about:config, set browser.showQuitWarning to true.
+At about:config, set browser.warnOnQuit to true.

 At about:preferences#search, set DuckDuckGo as default search engine.

-At about:preferences#privacy, uncheck "Remember logins and passwords for websites.
+At about:preferences#privacy, uncheck "Ask to save logins and passwords for websites".

 .. _chromium_config: